Scott Armstrong

 Does Scott Armstrong Represent Clients Nationwide?

 Yes.
-Scott Armstrong is based in Washington, D.C. and defends individuals in federal courts across the country.
-He is comfortable in every federal district court in the United States.
+Scott Armstrong is based in Washington, D.C. and defends individuals and companies in federal courts across the country.
+He has appeared in matters involving federal prosecutors, regulators, and state attorneys general nationwide, including DOJ, the SEC, the CFTC, FINRA, DEA, FDA-OCI, the Texas State Securities Board, and the New York and Maryland Attorneys General.

 Scott’s co-founding partner, Drew Bradylyons, is the former Chief of the Financial Crimes and Public Corruption Unit at the U.S. Attorney’s Office for the Eastern District of Virginia.
 Together, they bring over 25 years of combined DOJ experience and 25 federal jury trials to every defense engagement, regardless of jurisdiction.